AnyFetch/file-watcher/README.md

 ```

 The command is long running, and will watch for file changes until the process dies.
 > You can omit the `$ACCESS_TOKEN` and enter it interactively.

+### Environment variables
+You can define a BULK_SAVE variable to modify the number of files to save in the cursor at the same time.
+Default: 20

 ## Reset
 Every time you run this command, a JSON file is stored in `~/.anyfetch-file-watcher/$STRIPPED_DIRECTORY.json` with cursor details.
 If you want to resend everything, remove this file.